javieraespinosa/lifranum/tutorials/atlas-tutorial2.md

 ## Uninstalling

+Stop the containers: `ctr + c`.

-Run the following instruction if you want to free the space used by Docker for this tutorial:
+Run the following instruction to free all the space used by Docker for this tutorial:

 ```sh
 docker-compose -f atlas-tutorial2.yml down --volumes --rmi all